krb5/krb5/doc/rst_source/krb_admins/conf_files/kdc_conf.rst

 **acl_file**
     (String.)
-Location of the access control list (acl) file that kadmin uses to determine which principals are allowed which permissions on the database.
+Location of the access control list (acl) file that :ref:`kadmind(8)` uses to determine which principals are allowed which permissions on the database.
 The default is ``/usr/local/var/krb5kdc/kadm5.acl``.

 **admin_keytab**